Are Christians commanded to tithe or is this requirement legalism?

 Some pastors need to take a rational look at the situation in the United States and the world.
 Many people are on government assistance because they for one reason or another do not make sufficient money to live on.
 Nevertheless, many pastors are asking them to tithe on this charity from others.
 That being the case, you are really asking them to steal from the taxpayers that aid them.
 Please understand, if they really could afford to tithe to your church they should have their public assistance reduced by a tenth because taxpayers certainly are not giving assistance to them so they can support your church!
 If someone cannot afford to tithe to your church but they still do it because of your coercion and they or their children go without basic necessities because of your legalistic requirement then you are stealing from widows, orphans, and the poor.
 All of these things God hates!
 He said that those who will not take care of their own families are worse than infidels, this also applies to the Church family

 Over a quarter of the families in this country, have low wage earners where both the wife and husband have to work to support an average of two children.
 On the average they have a combined income of about $2000 a month.
 Take out $300 for social security, taxes and other deductions and they are lucky to bring home a combined income of $1700 a month.
 Okay, lets now do the math on the minimum basic necessities for a family of four.
-This family would need $400 a month to eat, $200 a month for basic transportation to get them to their jobs, your church and other places they have to attend.
-They will need to pay about $400 a month for health insurance (if their job even has benefits that pays most of the costs, otherwise they must pay cash, go without or must find public assistance).
+This family would need $400 a month to eat, $200 a month for basic transportation to get them to their jobs, your church, and other places they have to attend.
+They will need to pay about $400 a month for health insurance (if their job even has benefits that pays most of the costs, otherwise they must pay cash, go without, or they must find public assistance).
 Those even fortunate enough to have health insurance will pay on the average an additional $200 a month for medical co-payments and deductibles.
 A basic apartment for four in most locations costs a minimum of $500 a month and utilities cost a minimum of $200 a month.
-Just these basics I listed have already come to $200 over their take home pay and we have not even got to clothes, home furnishings, dental, optical and and many other expenses.
+Just these basics I listed have already come to $200 over their take home pay and we have not even got to clothes, home furnishings, dental, optical, and and many other expenses.
 So how in the world are they going to come up with $200 a month to give to your church!
-I have just proven that at least a quarter of the people in the United States can not afford to tithe and it is a higher percentage in poorer countries yet many of you pastors keep preaching on tithing as some type of biblical requirement.
+I have just proven that at least a quarter of the people in the United States can not afford to tithe at all.
+The next 25 percent up the income scale would have similar problems making ends meet.
+Tithing to your church is hardly an option for these people.
+Yet, many of you pastors keep preaching on tithing as some type of biblical requirement.

 What is your answer?
 The answer I hear from the pulpits is an insult to these people and to God.
 You tell these people if they give a tithe they will receive more income from God.
 From where will they get this income from God I might ask?
-From the state lottery, the state welfare office, the unskilled labor pool of jobs, in the killing fields of the Sudan, where??
+From the state lottery, the state welfare office, the unskilled labor pool of part time jobs, from you? where??
 Sure, some might get a better job in God's timing but can you prove to the world and the Church that tithing families make more on the average than non-tithing families?
 I would like to see your data!
 Many make false assumptions based on nothing more than their false presumptions.

 Why is tithing taught today?